wizgrao/garblang/README.md

 # garblang

-garblang is a wip programming language. right now its a purely functional integer based language.
+garblang is a wip programming language implemented in rust. right now its a purely functional integer based language.

 example program:
 ```